KaiPereira/build-a-devboard/JOURNAL.md

 Feel free to also modify this board you've created to include an LED matrix, motor drivers, literally whatever your heart desires.

 I hope you learned alot, if you want to checkout some of the other stuff I've created, check out my projects on [GitHub](https://github.com/KaiPereira) or my personal website https://kaipereira.com/!
+Don't forget to post your finished projects in #ship and ping me (@KaiPereira) too!

 Keep on hacking o7